bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- Rain
+- Cloudy
-- 87% humidity
+- 88% humidity
-- 10 mph wind
+- 9 mph wind
 - 88% cloud cover
 - 51 AQI 🟨
+- 0.01 inches of rain in the past 24 hours
-- 0.72 inches of rain expected in the next 48 hours
+- 0.59 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>